 The training philosophy at 4.40 Performance follows the guidelines of the National Strength and Conditioning Association (NSCA), which are based on pediatric exercise science.
 The NSCA is concerned with both inactive youths, at risk of obesity, as well as those specializing early in a sport and overtraining, which can lead to injury, burnout and eventually dropping out of a sport.

 The NSCA states, “All youth should engage in regular physical activity and thus should be viewed as ‘athletes’ and afforded the opportunity to enhance athleticism in an individualized, holistic, and child-centered manner.”

 The Connors are definitely child-centered, with Lexi joking that though they often feel like mom and dad to hundreds of athletes, they are not old enough to be their parents.
 However, they are young enough to relate to the athletes, who tend to confide in them.
 Their athletes are mostly 12 to 18, though some are as young as 7 and others are college age.
-4.40 Performance develops individualized programs and trains in groups sorted by age and ability, as well as one-on-one.
+440 Performance Youth Training develops individualized programs and trains in groups sorted by age and ability, as well as one-on-one.
 They also train school teams, particularly in the Federal League.

 Sometimes families pursue training for a big goal, such as a Division One Scholarship, although the NCAA estimates that less than 2% of high school athletes will play Division One.
 The Connors encourage clients to compartmentalize goals, celebrating achievements along their individual training journeys.